Pula Travel Guide

 Beaches in Pula: The beach at Cape Kamenjak

-Accommodation in Pula – where to stay
+Accommodation in Pula – Where to Stay

 The choice of accommodation in Pula and surroundings is extensive and excellent!
 You’ll find everything you need and prefer – from few hotels and many apartments in the city center, to excellent hotels and resorts that are mostly located on nearby Verudela peninsula, along with numerous campsites in area.